uiua-lang/uiua/site/text/tutorial/Control Flow.md

 ⍣⋕0 "dog"
 ```

-If the handler function has 1 argument, then the original argument it passed to it.
+If the handler function has 1 argument, then the original argument is passed to it.

 ```uiua
 ⍣⋕∘ "5"